salilab/imp/modules/em2d/README.md

-This module allows to introduce restraints using EM 2D class averages.
+\brief Restraints using electron microscopy 2D images (class averages).

 The main functionalities are:
 1. Raading and writing EM images